interactive-ssr/tally-demo-rust/README.md

 # Clone the repository
 $ git clone https://github.com/interactive-ssr/tally-demo-rust

+# The default branch uses Rocket.
+For Axum, checkout the axum branch:
+git checkout axum

-# Start the Rocket server.
+# Start the Rocket or Axum server.
 This server will only be accessed internally by the ISSR server.
 $ cd tally-demo-rust
 $ cargo r